-The Export-Import Bank Act of 1945 was recently amended to allow denial of Ex-Im Bank financing for violations of the Foreign Corrupt Practices Act, the Arms Export Control Act, the International Emergency Economic Powers Act or the Export Administration Act of 1979, extending its purview from strictly nuclear to CW, BW, and missile-related concerns.
+The Export-Import Bank Act of 1945 was amended in 200238 to allow denial of Ex-Im Bank financing for violations of the Foreign Corrupt Practices Act, the Arms Export Control Act, the International Emergency Economic Powers Act or the Export Administration Act of 1979, extending its purview from strictly nuclear to CW, BW, and missile-related concerns.

 Nuclear Proliferation Prevention Act of 1994.
-In 1994 Congress passed the Nuclear Proliferation Prevention Act, (NPPA, Title VIII, of the Foreign Relations Authorization Act, Fiscal Years 1994 and 1995, P.L.
-103-236) which primarily strengthened penalties against persons who aid or abet the acquisition of nuclear weapons or unsafeguarded nuclear weapons materials, or countries (non-nuclearweapon-states) that obtain or explode nuclear devices.
+In 1994 Congress approved the Nuclear Proliferation Prevention Act, (NPPA, Title VIII, of the Foreign Relations Authorization Act, Fiscal Years 1994 and 1995, P.L.
+103-236) which primarily strengthened penalties against persons who aid or abet the acquisition of nuclear weapons or unsafeguarded nuclear weapons materials, or countries (nonnuclear-weapon states) that obtain or explode nuclear devices.
 Sanctions include cutoff of U.S. assistance, prohibition on involvement with U.S. government procurement, stringent licensing requirements for technology exports, and opposition to loans or credits from international financial institutions.
 These sanctions were imposed on India and Pakistan following their nuclear tests in May 1998, but were gradually relaxed.
 Legislation passed in the 106th Congress extended the President's authority to relax sanctions on India and Pakistan for a year, and the Senate passed a bill suspending sanctions on the two countries for five years.
 The FY2000 Department of Defense Appropriations bill (P.L.
 106-79) extended the authority to suspend sanctions.
 Following the September 11 terrorist attacks, President Bush lifted all remaining sanctions on India and Pakistan in response to support of U.S. operations in Afghanistan.

 The NPPA defined for the first time in U.S. law the term "nuclear explosive device."
 It defined "terrorism" as used in the AECA, to include activities that assist groups or individuals to acquire any nuclear explosive device.
 It included a sense of Congress that identified 24 measures to strengthen IAEA safeguards, some of which have been implemented.
 Relevant sections include Section 821 (22 U.S.C.
 3201 note), which requires U.S. government procurement sanctions; Section 823 (22 U.S.C.
-3201 note), which requires U.S. executive directors of international financial
+3201 note), which requires U.S. executive directors of international financial institutions to vote against finance that might promote nuclear proliferation; and Section 824 (22 U.S.C.
+3201 note), which takes aim at financial institutions and persons involved with financial institutions from assisting nuclear proliferation through the provision of financing.
+(See Appendix B for specific details.)